How to Apply

-3.00% of the full payoff amount at the time of the refinance if refinanced within the first year after the closing date.
+- 3.00% of the full payoff amount at the time of the refinance if refinanced within the first year after the closing date.

-2.00% of the full payoff amount at the time of the refinance if refinanced within the second year after the closing date.
+- 2.00% of the full payoff amount at the time of the refinance if refinanced within the second year after the closing date.

-1.00% of the full payoff amount at the time of the refinance if refinanced within the third year after the closing date.
+- 1.00% of the full payoff amount at the time of the refinance if refinanced within the third year after the closing date.

 In most cases, the Free Methodist Loan Fund can electronically transfer funds directly into your bank account.
 Checks can also be mailed.

-Yes, interest accrues daily on the unpaid balance.
+Yes, interest accrues daily on the loan balance.
 The ministry is asked to make monthly interest payments while in the draw phase.
 These payments are applied to interest only.
 If a payment is received early and the payment is more than the amount of interest that has accrued, the excess will be carried forward and offset the amount of interest due the next month.